encse/finger/README.md

 # A tribute to the finger protocol
 I wanted to do something historical, and set up a simple `finger` service on my [server](https://csokavar.hu).
 As finger is totally outdated today due to security and privacy concerns, I decided to implement something very simple that is still the reminiscence of the internet of the 1980's.

 Finger used to have a feature to show the contents of the user's `.plan` and `.project` files.
-Today's equivalent of this would be to show the recent activity on social sites.
+Today's equivalent of this would be to show the recent activity on social media sites.
 I decided to go with twitter.

 It works on the traditional finger port (79), but it's not compliant to RFC 1288, as it is just my server, with a single user.
 It's more like an auto response when somebody connects to it to TCP port.